devclinton/IDM-CMS/documentation/solvers.rst

 Solvers
 ========

 The CMS software offers 16 different solvers.
 They can be categorized into the following categories.
+Note all solver names are case insensitive in their corresponding .json file.

 .. toctree::
    :maxdepth: 7